Kyle Farmer Player Props: Twins vs. Tigers

 Kyle Farmer At The Plate

-- Farmer has three doubles, four home runs and eight walks while hitting .264.
+- Farmer has four doubles, four home runs and 10 walks while hitting .262.

-- Farmer has driven home a run in 10 games this season (25.0%), including more than one RBI in 7.5% of his games and producing three or more of his team's runs on two occasions..
+- Farmer has driven in a run in 11 games this season (24.4%), including three games with more than one RBI (6.7%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.